turtlebasket/Textifier/README.md

 Textifier
 ===

-A marginally useful tool.
-Really just an excuse for to try and make something with WinForms.
+A marginally useful tool for being a clown on Discord.
+Really just an excuse for me to try and make something with WinForms.